 Most patients will take the rest of their day off to relax at home before resuming activity the next day.
 A further prescription of progesterone may be suggested to patients wishing for additional reassurance of a healthy pregnancy start.

-What to expect during the days following your procedure
+What to expect following your IVF frozen embryo transfer

 Though this procedure will be an exciting new beginning for many, you may feel anxious about your next steps as you wait the required time before taking a pregnancy test.
 This test will determine if the embryo has successfully implanted and resulted in pregnancy.